PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 No root-model corpus conversion was run because only observation destinations changed and the synthetic runtime suite exercises the guarded layout path.

+## Layout pass-set 1 cleanup characterization

+The next family is limited to the adjacent InstanceNorm pre/post and Squeeze/Reshape identity mapping results near the end of layout pass-set 1.
+Both run under the existing `optimize_layout_transpose_chains` guard, have no defaults or consumers, and sit between two composite attention-cluster results that remain explicitly outside this migration.

+The characterization fixes the common guard, exact owner expressions and keywords, adjacency, composite predecessor and successor targets, and absence of loads.
+A strict expected failure requires stable `cleanup.layout_pass_set_1.*` records with invoked-phase-only semantics.
+No production source changed.

+Validation completed sequentially under core-only `uv`:

+- dedicated characterization plus InstanceNorm, Squeeze/Reshape, and attention- prefix architecture boundaries: `6 passed, 1 xfailed in 0.80s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The sole expected failure is the intentionally unimplemented two-result destination migration.

 ## Primary final cleanup reconciliation implementation

 The final PReLU and consecutive-Reshape reconciliation results now record as: